jzmack/pingsweeper/README.md

 ## TO DO
 - Add option to direct where to save results
 - Add functionality to sweep many subnets
+- Add options for quiet and verbose output

 ## License